 Want to build your own Membership Card from scratch?
 Or make your own expansion boards that plug right in?
 The Membership Card Protoboard is just the thing.
 It's precisely the same size, to fit inside an Altoids case.
 It stacks on top, or in between the 1802MC and Front Panel cards.

 It has a grid of 0.060" pads with 0.040" holes on 0.1" centers to breadboard your circuit, as well as labeled connector locations and mounting holes to match the 1802 Membership Card.
-This is no cheap phenolic crackerboard; it's a high quality glass-epoxy board with precision plated-through holes.
+This is no cheap phenolic crackerboard; it's a high quality made-in-USA glass-epoxy board with precision plated-through holes.
 It also comes with a 30-pin male header and matching 30-pin female socket.

 This project started because my son is hard to get out of bed in the morning.
 So how about an alarm clock that is truly "alarming"?
 A minute before the alarm time, it starts ticking like approaching footsteps.
 Louder and louder, closer and closer, until a big KABOOM! explosion sound at the end.
 The only way to prevent the explosion is to shut it off before the footsteps stop!

 The large 4-digit display is made with individual LEDs for a "retro" look.
 Any color or shape can be used.
 The kit normally comes with rectangular red LEDs; but ask if you would like me to substitute something else.

 This is an accessory card for the 1802 Membership Card.
 Only the 1802MC CPU card is used; the Front Panel card is not needed.
 (Order the "1802MC CPU card kit, with manual" separately above).
 A 9VAC "wall wart" transformer provides both power and a 60 Hz reference to keep accurate time.